 Like jazz, but not.
-Rik Wright’s Fundamental Forces is an award-winning collective of musicians who are known for their genre-bending performances - worldbeat one minute, rock the next, a touch of jam band and back to the core of jazz.
-Blending forward-thinking arrangements with a core groove that listeners can tap their toe to, their music has an undeniable allure that has propelled them all the way to the top of the jazz radio charts.
+Rik Wright is an award-winning musician known for his genre-bending performances - worldbeat one minute, rock the next, a touch of jam band and back to the core of jazz.
+Blending forward thinking arrangements with a solid groove that listeners can tap their toe to, his music has an undeniable allure that has propelled him all the way to the top of the jazz radio charts.

 The result of this paradigm shift was the assembly of Rik Wright’s Fundamental Forces, which became the primary stage for its leader’s compositions.
 As a collective they interchange jazz-oriented freedoms and rock band rigor, a rare combination.
 Yet their music goes beyond the mere fusions such a characterization implies.
-Over the next two years, an organic, groove-oriented style emerged as Wright imprinted his compositional voice across a songbook of robust themes and improvisations.
-Thus, the seeds of their debut recording were germinated.
+Over the next few years, an organic, groove-oriented style emerged as Wright imprinted his compositional voice across a songbook of robust themes and improvisations.

-All the while, Wright and cohorts have won awards and critical praise across the board for their uncommon approach, prompting AXS.com to proclaim, “Wright’s music is innovative, paving a path of his own making through the jazz kaleidoscope.
+All the while, Wright has won awards and critical praise across the board for his uncommon approach, prompting AXS.com to proclaim, “Wright’s music is innovative, paving a path of his own making through the jazz kaleidoscope.
 Eclectic sounding with a flair for the exotic, Fundamental Forces is artistically imaginative and ventures into synthesizing a breed of blues, bebop, and rock that expands the public’s perception of jazz.”

 “Wright’s compositions retain the hot and soulful feel of hard bop, while sometimes drawing on elements of third stream and/or fusion.
 Almost a fused tradition with unique and unexplored realms of jazz; keeping one foot in tradition, while the other foot is stepping into the future.” – Jazz Sensibilities